InsightDataScience/pharmacy_counting/README.md

 ## Writing clean, scalable and well-tested code

-As a data engineer, it’s important that you write clean, well-documented code that scales for large amounts of data.
+As a data engineer, it’s important that you write clean, well-documented code that scales for a large amount of data.
 For this reason, it’s important to ensure that your solution works well for a large number of records, rather than just the above example.

-<a href="https://drive.google.com/file/d/1fxtTLR_Z5fTO-Y91BnKOQd6J0VC9gPO3/view?usp=sharing">here</a> is the large dataset containing over 24 million records.
-Note, we will use it to test the full functionalities of your code
+<a href="https://drive.google.com/file/d/1fxtTLR_Z5fTO-Y91BnKOQd6J0VC9gPO3/view?usp=sharing">here</a> is a large dataset containing over 24 million records.
+Note, we will use it to test the full functionality of your code, along with other tests.

 It's also important to use software engineering best practices like unit tests, especially since data is not always clean and predictable.

 Before submitting your solution you should summarize your approach and run instructions (if any) in your `README`.

-You may write your solution in any mainstream programming language such as C, C++, C#, Go, Java, Python, Ruby, or Scala.
-Once completed, submit a link to a Github repo with your source code.
+You may write your solution in any mainstream programming language, such as C, C++, C#, Go, Java, Python, Ruby, or Scala.
+Once completed, submit a link to a Github or Bitbucket repo with your source code.

 In addition to the source code, the top-most directory of your repo must include the `input` and `output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement the required features.